-The Victorian Government is actively implementing a range of powerline safety measures as part of its commitment to fully implement recommendations 27 and 32 made by the Victorian Bushfires Royal Commission (VBRC).
+The Victorian Government has a range of powerline safety measures as part of its commitment to fully implement recommendations 27 and 32 made by the Victorian Bushfires Royal Commission (VBRC).

 The Stand Alone Power System (SAPS) grant is in line with the Powerline Replacement Fund's purpose to replace bare-wire powerlines in areas of highest bushfire risk with insulated overhead powerlines, undergrounded powerlines or other technologies.

-The SAPS grant will provide eligible residencies at the end of bare-wire high voltages powerlines with a SAPS.
-This will enable the landowner to be completely independent of the electricity grid, as well as allow for the permanent removal of high voltage powerline spans.
+The SAPS grant has provided eligible residencies at the end of bare-wire high voltages powerlines with a SAPS.
+This will enable landowners to be completely independent of the electricity grid, as well as allow for the permanent removal of high voltage powerline spans.

 The investment will significantly reduce the risk of bushfire starts from electricity lines whilst maintaining a reliable and affordable electricity supply for those selected land owners.

 While the primary objective of the initiative is to reduce bushfire risk from powerlines, which in turn will protect the local community, it also aims to demonstrate and promote the following: